- Garden / Patio

 Over four floors.
 Three bedrooms: 1 x super-king size double, 1 x second floor double (access from one side only), 1 x second floor twin.
 Bathroom with bath, shower over, basin and WC.
 Basin and WC.
 Kitchen.
 Sitting room.
 Lower ground floor sitting room with two single sofa beds.
 Conservatory with dining area.

 Gas central heating.
-Electric oven and gas hob, microwave, fridges, freezer, washer/dryer, dishwasher, Smart TV with Freeview, DVD, WiFi, selection of books, games and DVDs.
+Electric oven and gas hob, microwave, fridges, freezer, washer/dryer, dishwasher, 2 x Smart TVs with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Free roadside parking 3 mins walk.
 Enclosed courtyard garden with furniture and secure entrance gate.
 Sorry, no pets and no smoking.
 Shop, pub and beach 2 mins walk.
 Note: Due to age and period of cottage ceilings can be low, floors uneven and both stairways are spiral and steep, not suitable for less mobile guests.
 Note: Access to the cellar is via lower ground floor sitting room which has low ceilings.

 - Last minute